-State agencies must use the Nebraska.gov and ne.gov domain names in addition to any other Internet domain names assigned to a computer, which hosts their primary web site or home page.
-State agencies and local governments must follow the naming convention for third-level domain names for the Nebraska.gov and ne.gov domains.
+State agencies must use the Nebraska.gov and ne.gov domain names, in addition to any other Internet domain names, assigned to a computer which hosts their primary web site or home page.
+The naming convention for state agencies appears in §2.5 below.